polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

 - Is there unnecessary detail about how things might work in the background?

-- If I am the user, is there additional I would have liked to know?
+- If I am the user, is there additional information I would have liked to know?

 Then, add your feedback into your document.